PL

 1988

-Scientists and educators from Warsaw University of Technology - engineers Mariusz Maciejewski and Sławomir Jasiński are starting work on systems for the Warsaw metro.
-As part of the project, among other things, WT ZSiKD is being developed – a remote control and dispatcher supervision system.
+Research and teaching staff of the Warsaw University of Technology - engineers Mariusz Maciejewski and Sławomir Jasiński are starting work on systems for the Warsaw metro.
+As part of the work, among others, the WT ZSiKD is being developed - a remote control and dispatcher supervision system.

-Engineer Ryszard Szczygielski and Engineer Bogdan Ilczewski founded the civil partnership Kombud, which began operations in the field of repairs and modernization of railway traffic control and communication devices.
-Initially, Kombud specialized mainly in the repair of JEA-29 type switch drives, and later also in the legalization of relays.
+Engineer Ryszard Szczygielski and engineer Bogdan Ilczewski established the civil partnership Kombud, which started its activities in the field of repairs and modernization of railway traffic control and communication devices.
+Initially, Kombud specialized mainly in the repairs of JEA-29 type switch drives, and later also in the legalization of relays.

-Engineer Ryszard Szczygielski and Engineer Bogdan Ilczewski founded the civil partnership Kombud, which began operations in the field of repairs and modernization of railway traffic control and communication devices.
-Initially, Kombud specialized mainly in the repair of JEA-29 type switch drives, and later also in the legalization of relays.
+Engineer Ryszard Szczygielski and engineer Bogdan Ilczewski established the civil partnership Kombud, which started its activities in the field of repairs and modernization of railway traffic control and communication devices.
+Initially, Kombud specialized mainly in the repairs of JEA-29 type switch drives, and later also in the legalization of relays.

-Engineer Ryszard Szczygielski and Engineer Bogdan Ilczewski founded the civil partnership Kombud, which began operations in the field of repairs and modernization of railway traffic control and communication devices.
-Initially, Kombud specialized mainly in the repair of JEA-29 type switch drives, and later also in the legalization of relays.
+Engineer Ryszard Szczygielski and engineer Bogdan Ilczewski established the civil partnership Kombud, which started its activities in the field of repairs and modernization of railway traffic control and communication devices.
+Initially, Kombud specialized mainly in the repairs of JEA-29 type switch drives, and later also in the legalization of relays.

 1991